cannontrodder/LiftLogExport/docs/Docker.md

 ## Why Use Docker?

 * It encapsulates the LiftLog Backup CLI and its dependencies in a container, ensuring a consistent environment for report generation.
-* That container can then be ran on any system with Docker installed, regardless of the host OS, or if they even have all the tooling installed.
+* That container can then be run on any system with Docker installed, regardless of the host OS, or if they even have all the tooling installed.
 * It opens up opportunities to automate the report generation process after backup export.

 ## Features